nkmathew/intern-portal/README.md

   on hover
 + Personalized greeting when pass reset is requested i.e refer to them by name instead of by their email
++ Login with google accounts since student emails are managed by gmail

 ### Installation Steps